Learn and explore northern environmental issues.

 The complex nature of environmental subject matter is addressed through ecological, socio-cultural, political, economic and philosophical inquiry.

 The program is sufficiently broad to be of interest to students seeking vocational opportunities after completing their studies at Yukon University or preparing for transfer to a university degree program.

-It also presents a continuing education opportunity for individuals currently employed in fields such as education, environmental policy or management, recreation and tourism.
+It also presents an exciting continuing education opportunity for individuals currently employed in or interested in fields such as education, environmental policy or management, recreation and tourism.

 - Grade 12 graduation with English 12

 If students do not meet either admission requirement, they should explore entry options with a Program Advisor.

 To graduate, NOES Diploma students must complete 60 credits, including: